 The instructor expects your attendance at all class sessions.
+Class sessions will be recorded and posted on Sakai.
+The instructor will also keep track of attendance.
 Missing class sessions can result in your missing in-class exercises or homework given in your absence.
 Making up missed work may not be possible.
-If you miss a class, you are responsible for obtaining content and notes from a colleague.
-If you will be absent, please contact the instructor in advance.
-You will be required to present medical or other emergency/official documentation explaining your absence to receive participation credit.
+If you will be absent, please contact the instructor in advance about your absence.